The Grothendieck and Picard groups of a complete toric DM stack: Introduction

 In this paper we use the quotient of the graded module category in (\ref{eq.equiv}) to study a toric DM stack.
 We prove two results.
 We compute the Grothendieck group $K_0(\cX):=K_0(\coh \cX)$ of the category of coherent sheaves on $\cX$ in Theorem \ref{thm.K0} and the Picard group $\Pic (\cX)$ in Theorem \ref{thm.pic}.
 The result on the Picard group is proved in somewhat greater generality.

+In section \ref{ssect.hcrs} we introduce the notion of a homogeneous coordinate ring for certain stacks.
+It consists of a triple $(A,\D,\fa)$ consisting of a commutative ring graded by an arbitrary finitely generated abelian group $\D$ and an irrelevant graded ideal $\fa$.
+The idea is to mimic Cox's homogeneous coordinate ring for toric varieties.
+The homogeneous coordinate ring for the stacks we are interested in is particularly accessible and allows one to avoid certain local-to-global arguments and to avoid some of the more technical aspects of stacks.

+We extend the definition of a connected graded ring to this setting, i.e., when the grading group is arbitrary, and use that to prove more widely applicable versions of some standard results for connected graded rings (modeled on those for commutative local rings).
+For example, we prove a version of Nakayama's lemma, and as a consequence show that every finitely graded projective module is a direct sum of free modules in a unique way (Lemma \ref{lem.projs}.

+This allows us to show that for certain stacks $\cX$ every coherent $\cO_\cX$-module has a finite resolution in which each term is a finite direct sum of invertible $\cO_\cX$-modules (Prop. \ref{prop.res}).

 One of the main motivations for the introduction and study of toric DM stacks is that they are are a source of nice ambient spaces for the orbifolds that arise in string theory.
 The stringy cohomology groups for toric DM stacks are particularly accessible.
 Like the cohomology and Grothendieck groups of toric varieties, the cohomological invariants of toric DM stacks can be computed and studied explicitly in terms of the combinatorial data, the stacky fan, that is used to define the stack.
+That combinatorial data is encoded in the homogeneous coordinate ring.

 The author would like to thank Lev Borisov for pointing out that the Grothendieck group results in an earlier version of this paper applied only to complete toric stacks.
 That prompted the author to extend the result to other toric stacks.
 The author also thanks Paul Horja for pointing out a serious error in an earlier version of section \ref{sect.no.hypo}.